-Top 10 Canadian Financial Trust (the "Fund") was originally established as a closed-end investment trust under the laws of the Province of Ontario on February 15, 2000 under the name Digital World Trust.
-The Fund began operations on February 23, 2000.
+Top 10 Canadian Financial Trust (the "Fund") was originally established as a closed-end investment trust under the laws of the Province of Ontario on February 15, 2000 under the name Digital World Trust ("DWT") which began operations on February 23, 2000.
+On August 2, 2005, unitholders of DWT approved a special resolution resulting in a change in the investment objectives and strategy of the Fund.
+In connection with the approval of the proposal, the Fund changed its name to Top 10 Canadian Financial Trust to better reflect its new investment strategy.

-On September 1, 2010, Mulvihill Capital Management Inc. ("MCM") amalgamated with Mulvihill Fund Services Inc. As successor, MCM became the Manager as well as the Investment Manager of the Fund.
-On October 3, 2011, MCM announced a name change to Strathbridge Asset Management Inc. ("Strathbridge").
-RBC Dexia Investor Services Trust is the Custodian of the assets of the Fund.
+Strathbridge Asset Management Inc. ("Strathbridge") is the Manager as well as the Investment Manager of the Fund.
+On October 3, 2011, Mulvihill Capital Management Inc. announced a name change to Strathbridge.
+RBC Investor Services Trust is the Custodian of the Fund.